PostHog/posthog-docusaurus/README.md

         appUrl: "https://app.posthog.com", // optional
         enableInDevelopment: false, // optional
-        // other options are passed to posthog-js init as is },
+        // other options are passed to posthog-js init as is
+        // NOTE: options are passed through JSON.stringify(), so functions (such as `sanitize_properties`) are not supported.
+      },
     ],
   ],